Louce/portfolio-1/README.md

 ```
 /src
 ├── app/                  // Next.js App Router core.
 The heart of the application.
 │   ├── layout.tsx        // The root layout for the entire site.
 Wraps all pages.
 │   ├── page.tsx          // The main entry point for the homepage.
-│   └── globals.css   // Global styles and theme (color) definitions.
+│   └── globals.css       // Global styles, theme, and custom utility classes.
 │
 ├── components/
 │   ├── common/           // Small, highly reusable components (e.g., SectionTitle).
 │   ├── icons/            // Custom SVG icons as React components.
 │   ├── layout/           // Major structural components (Navbar, SectionWrapper).
 │   ├── primitives/       // Basic HTML element wrappers (Box, Flex, Text).
 │   ├── sections/         // The main page sections (Hero, About, Projects, etc.).
+│   │   └── [SectionName]/  // Each section has its own folder...
+│   │       └── components/ // ...which may contain its own sub-components.
 │   └── ui/               // Shadcn UI components.
 You own this code.
 │
+├── data/                 // Static content.
+The "database" of the site.
+│   ├── projectsData.ts   // Data for all featured projects.
+│   └── skillsData.ts     // Data for all skills and technologies.
+│
-├── hooks/            // Custom React hooks for reusable logic.
+├── hooks/                // Custom React hooks for reusable stateful logic.
-│   ├── use-feedback-store.ts // Manages all state for the feedback feature.
+│   ├── use-feedback-store.ts // Manages UI state for the feedback feature.
 │   └── use-visitor-location.ts // Fetches the visitor's location.
 │
-├── lib/              // Utility functions.
+├── lib/                  // Utility functions and constants.
+│   ├── constants.ts      // Centralized constants (e.g., localStorage keys).
-│   └── utils.ts      // Contains the `cn` utility for merging Tailwind classes.
+│   └── utils.ts          // `cn` utility for merging Tailwind classes.
 │
+├── services/             // Handles external data interactions (e.g., localStorage).
+│   └── feedbackService.ts// All logic for reading/writing feedback data.
+│
 ├── ai/                   // All Genkit-related AI code.
 │   ├── flows/            // Contains the definitions for our AI flows.
 │   └── genkit.ts         // Genkit configuration and initialization.
 │
 └── public/               // Static assets accessible from the browser.
-    ├── DendiRivaldi_Resume.pdf
+    └── DendiRivaldi_Resume.pdf
-    └── ... (images, icons, etc.)
 ```

 ## 6. How to Customize and Contribute

 ### Updating Content

--   **Project Information**: To change the project details, open `src/components/sections/Projects/Projects.tsx` and edit the `projectsData` array.
+-   **Project Information**: To change project details, open **`src/data/projectsData.ts`** and edit the `projectsData` array.
--   **Skill Information**: To update the skills, open `src/components/sections/Skills/Skills.tsx` and modify the `coreSkillsData` and `subSkillsData` arrays.
+-   **Skill Information**: To update skills, open **`src/data/skillsData.ts`** and modify the `coreSkillsData` and `subSkillsData` arrays.
+-   **About Me Text**: To change the bio, open **`src/data/aboutData.ts`**.
--   **Text Content**: Most other text can be found directly within the respective section component in `src/components/sections/`.
+-   **Other Text**: Most other text can be found directly within the respective section component in `src/components/sections/`.

 ### Changing Styles

--   **Colors & Theme**: To change the color palette for light and dark modes, edit the HSL CSS variables at the top of `src/app/globals.css`.
+-   **Colors & Theme**: To change the color palette for light and dark modes, edit the HSL CSS variables at the top of **`src/app/globals.css`**.
 -   **Component Styles**: To change the style of a specific element, find the component file and modify its Tailwind CSS utility classes.

 ### Replacing Images & Assets

 -   **Resume**: Replace the `DendiRivaldi_Resume.pdf` file in the `/public` directory with your own.
--   **Images**: Project images and other visuals can be found in the `projectsData` array or directly in components like `About.tsx`.
-Replace the placeholder URLs with your own.
+-   **Images**: Project images and other visuals are defined in **`src/data/projectsData.ts`**.
+Replace the Unsplash URLs with your own.

 ## 7. Deployment Guide (Vercel)